Bautista Bernasconi

 Bautista Bernasconi (born 14 September 2001) is an Argentine rugby union player, currently playing for United Rugby Championship side Benetton.
 His preferred position (first line) Hooker.

 Jaguares XV and CASI

-In 2021 and 2022 season he played for Jaguares XV in Superliga Americana de Rugby an for CASI in URBA.
+In 2021 and 2022 season, he played for Jaguares XV in Superliga Americana de Rugby an for CASI in URBA.

 Benetton

 Bernasconi signed his contract for Benetton in January 2023 and he made his Benetton debut in Round 13 of the 2022–23 United Rugby Championship against Munster Rugby.

 International career

-In 2021 Bernasconi was named in the Argentina Under 20 squad.
+In 2021, Bernasconi was named in the Argentina Under 20 squad.

-In May 2022 he was named in Argentina XV squad for of the 2022 July international window.
+In May 2022, he was named in Argentina XV squad for of the 2022 July international window.

+On 5 July 2025, he was named in Argentina squad for 2025 Summer international window.he made his international debut against England in Buenos Aires.